Ex-NAACP leader Ben Jealous aims to become Maryland's first black governor

 Jealous has embraced progressive policy ides while campaigning, like implementing a Medicare-For-All universal health care system in the state and legalizing marijuana.

 He's also emphasized his background as a civil rights leader.
-His platform championed police reform and called for working to "end the era of mass incarceration" by striving for a fair criminal justice system.
+His platform championed police reform and called for working to "end the era of mass incarceration" by striving for a fair criminal justice system.'

+On Wednesday, Jealous told CNN's Wolf Blitzer that he won the primary by campaigning "all across the state," talking to voters about how to solve issues such as "how we make sure that our schools are fully funded, how we make sure that we truly get health care costs under control, how we get our public universities to be affordable again and we find the money to do that by ending mass incarceration."

 Sanders celebrated the primary win on Tuesday, saying in a statement that "there are few progressives stronger than Ben" and arguing that the outcome of the race "showed that running a progressive, issue-oriented campaign can bring all working people together."
 Jealous, for his part, also endorsed Sanders during his 2016 presidential run.